 Statutory safety obligations are owed in respect of mining operations conducted at a mine.
-For the purposes of the Mines Safety and Inspection Act 1994, mining operations include all operations undertaken for the care, security and maintenance of a mine and plant at the mine during any period when production or development operations at the mine are suspended.
+For the purposes of the relevant legislation, mining operations include all operations undertaken for the care, security and maintenance of a mine and plant at the mine during any period when production or development operations at the mine are suspended.